osrf/subt/submitted_models/ctu_cras_norlab_absolem_sensor_config_1/specifications.md

   - 1x fixed, downward-facing at about 30 degrees (for examining terrain)
 * Sick LMS-151 2D lidar, modeled by `gpu_lidar` plugin
 * XSens MTI-G 710 IMU: modeled by `imu_sensor` plugin.
+* 12 communication breadcrumbs are also available as a payload for this robot in sensor configuration 2.

 ### Control
 This robot is controlled by the DiffDrive plugin.
 It accepts twist inputs which drives the vehicle along the x-direction and around the z-axis.
 We add additional 8 pseudo-wheels where the robot's tracks are to better approximate a track vehicle (flippers are subdivided to 5 pseudo-wheels).
 Currently, we are not aware of a track-vehicle plugin for ignition-gazebo.
 A TrackedVehicle plugin does exist in gazebo8+, but it is not straightforward to port to ignition-gazebo.
 We hope to work with other SubT teams and possibly experts among the ignition-gazebo developers to address this in the future.